 How to enable a Flow Sensor

 To configure the flow sensor in the Rachio app, please follow the steps below:1) From the More tab, tap on Controller Settings

 How do I know if my Flow Sensor is working?

 The best way to determine whether your flow sensor is working is to compare water usage measurements before and after the sensor is selected to verify they’re different.

-To verify, follow these steps:1) Find your current water usage for the month at the bottom of the dash.
+To verify, follow these steps:1) Find your current water usage for the month at the bottom of the Home tab.
 Write this number down to use later.

-Estimated Water Usage = Usage from Step 4 - Usage from Step 15) Now, go into your advanced device settings and select your flow sensor on the appropriate sensor port.
+Estimated Water Usage = Usage from Step 4 - Usage from Step 15) Now, go into your controller settings and select your flow sensor on the appropriate sensor terminal.

 Actual Water Usage = Usage from Step 7 - Usage from Step 4

 If your Estimated Water Usage is different from your Actual Water Usage, then your flow sensor is measuring flow!